Skip to main content

 Vivien Thomas Scholars Initiative at Johns Hopkins University

-In May 2021, Bloomberg Philanthropies and Johns Hopkins University (JHU) announced the creation of the Vivien Thomas Scholars Initiative, a $150 million effort to address historic underrepresentation in science, technology, engineering, and math (STEM) fields and prepare a new, more diverse generation of researchers and scholars to tackle some of the world’s greatest challenges.
-The program is specifically designed to create additional pathways for students from Historically Black Colleges and Universities (HBCUs) and Minority Serving Institutions (MSIs) to pursue and receive STEM PhDs.
+The Vivien Thomas Scholars Initiative, a $150 million investment, was launched at the Johns Hopkins University (JHU) to address historic underrepresentation in science, technology, engineering, and math (STEM) fields, and prepare a new, more diverse generation of researchers and scholars to assume leadership roles in tackling some of the world’s greatest challenges.
+Named for Vivien Thomas, a renowned Black scientist who helped develop the Blalock-Taussig shunt — a cardiac surgery technique to treat blue baby syndrome — at The Johns Hopkins Hospital in the 1940s, Bloomberg Philanthropies is endowing this effort to create additional pathways for students from Historically Black Colleges and Universities (HBCUs) and Minority Serving Institutions (MSIs) to pursue and receive PhDs in STEM fields.
+This gift provides permanent funding for a sustained cohort of diverse PhD students in JHU’s more than 30 STEM programs.

 Ronald J. Daniels, President of Johns Hopkins University